omeradann/Not-Sepeti-To-do-List/README.md

 # Not Sepeti To-do List
- A great application to keep your notes
+A great app for keeping your notes.
+Task completion and deletion options available